 B – I’d describe myself as an extroverted/introvert.
 I love being out with people and doing things, but after a while, I need to be alone to recharge.
 I’m definitely more emotional and “red” in my personality type and love to take charge and be in charge.
 I am organized and never on time and value memory-making.

-Z – I’m also an extroverted/introvert, but I have way more of the introverted tendencies.
+Z – I’m also an extroverted/introvert, but I have way more introverted tendencies.
 I can do small amounts of time with others and need to be alone to recharge more than Becka.
 Right now, I work a lot, and that takes up most of my time, but I would describe myself as a happy and patient man.
 I am hardworking and value integrity.

 What is the highest priority you consider as a family?